awsdocs/aws-batch-user-guide/doc_source/specifying-sensitive-data-secrets.md

 arn:aws:secretsmanager:region:aws_account_id:secret:secret-name
 ```

 The following section describes the additional parameters\.
-These parameters are optional, but if you don't use them, you must include the colons `:` to use the default values\.
+These parameters are optional\.
+However, if you don't use them, you must include the colons `:` to use the default values\.
 Examples are provided below for more context\.

 `json-key`
 Specifies the name of the key in a key\-value pair with the value that you want to set as the environment variable value\.
 Only values in JSON format are supported\.
 If you don't specify a JSON key, then the full contents of the secret is used\.